-The Serbski institut / Sorbian Institute is a research facility based in Bautzen with a branch office in Cottbus.
+The Serbski institut / Sorbian Institute is a research facility based in Bautzen with two branch offices in Cottbus.
 The Sorbian Institute conducts research on the language, history and culture of the Sorbs (Wends) in Upper and Lower Lusatia.
 It collects and archives the necessary resources, prepares them for research and makes them available to the public.
 In addition, the Institute’s interdisciplinary research focuses on the current situation, the specifics and the comparison of other small languages and cultures in Europe.

 The three departments, cultural studies, linguistics and regional development and protection of minorities, organise the core work of the institute at both sites.
 Each department develops its own specific tasks in an interdisciplinary perspective and with a wide range of cooperation partners.
 The institute works together with other research institutes both in Germany and abroad.
 Its staff teach at universities and universities of applied sciences.
 Every two years the institute hosts an international summer school for Sorbian language and culture.